secluso/secluso/releases/README.md

 Secluso ships software for many different device classes (Raspberry Pi, IP cameras, x86 servers, ..).
 This repo includes a **deterministic build pipeline** with a **reproducibility checker** so anyone can verify that released artifacts correspond to source.

+Note: You must have an ARM64 machine in order to build it yourself with this system.

 ---

 ## Why Reproducible Builds?